MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browserfeatures.md

 | Open DevTools Inspect | `Ctrl`+`Shift`+`C` |

 > [!Note]
-> To customize any of the keys individually, use the [AcceleratorKeyPressed](https://docs.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.core.corewebview2controller.acceleratorkeypressed?view=webview2-dotnet-1.0.774.44) event.
+> To customize any of the keys individually, use the [AcceleratorKeyPressed][Accelerator] event.

 ## Getting in touch with the Microsoft Edge WebView2 team